willhk10/Pi-in-the-Sky/README.md

   * RGB LED indicator

 ### Risk Mitigation
 To ensure our safety whilst using potentially dangerous compressed air, we will always wear safety glasses when the launcher is pressurized.
-Additionally, we will clearly communicate when the launcher is pressurized and when the pressure will b released and the rocket launched.
+Additionally, we will clearly communicate when the launcher is pressurized and when the pressure will be released and the rocket launched.

 ### Pseudocode
 User presses button <br/>